Cartesianist/news-api/README.md

 4. Run the database setup script `npm run setup-dbs`
 5. Seed the database `npm run seed-prod`
 6. Run the tests `npm t`

+## Using the API

+Access the "/api" endpoint which will detail available endpoints.

+## Additional information

+Hosted version of the API: https://news-articles.onrender.com